HarikuttanGR/LeadScoringCaseStudyByGokul/README.md

 The objective is to build a model that assigns a lead score to each lead, indicating the likelihood of conversion into a paying customer.
 This lead scoring model will help the sales team prioritize their efforts and focus on communicating with the leads that have a higher chance of conversion.
 Ultimately, this should improve the lead conversion rate and make the lead generation process more efficient.

 ## Files Submitted
-- Python commented file
+- Python commented file (Jupyter Notebook)
 - Word File: All the questions asked by the company in the word document provided.
+(In PDF Format)
-- Presentation
+- Presentation (In PDF Format)
-- PDF File: Summary
+- PDF File: Summary (In PDF Format)